 Is SMPTE ST 2110 suitable for inter-site connectivity over the WAN?
 ST 2110 is moving past the early adopter phase with more and more installations and OB vans bringing 2110 into daily use but today, each site works independently.
 What if we could maintain a 2110 environment between sites.
 There are a number of challenges still to be overcome and moving a large number of essence flows long distances and between PTP time domains is one of them.

 Nevion’s Andy Rayner is chair of the VSF Activity Group looking into transporting SMPTE ST 2110 over WAN and is here to give an update on the work in progress which started 18 months ago.
-The presentation looks at how to move media between locations which has been the primary focus to date then introduces how controlling over which media are shared will be handled which is new to the discussions.
-Andy starts by outlining the protection offered in the scheme which supports both 2022-7 and FEC.
-Andy explains that though FEC is valuable for single links where 2022-7 isn’t viable, only some of the possible ST 2022-5 FEC configurations are supported, in part, to keep latency low.
+The presentation looks at how to move media between locations which has been the primary focus to date.
+It then discusses how control over which media are shared will be handled as this is a new aspect to the work.
+Andy starts by outlining the protection offered in the scheme which supports both 2022-7 and FEC then explains that though FEC is valuable for single links where 2022-7 isn’t viable, only some of the possible ST 2022-5 FEC configurations are supported, in part, to keep latency low.

 The headline to carrying 2110 over the WAN is that it will be done over a trunk.
 GRE is a widely used Cisco trunking technology.
 Trunking, also known as tunnelling, is a technique of carrying ‘private’ traffic over a network such that a device sending into the trunk doesn’t see any of the infrastructures between the entrance and the exit.
 It allows, for instance, IPv6 traffic to be carried over IPv4 equipment where the v4 equipment has no idea about the v6 data since it’s been wrapped in a v4 envelope.
 Similarly, the ipv6 equipment has no idea that the ipv6 data is being wrapped and carried by routers which don’t understand ipv6 since the wrapping and unwrapping of the data is done transparently at the handoff.